 Elder Berry Profile is a comprehensive profile written as a chapter from The ABC Clinical Guide to Herbs.
 It includes a fully referenced monograph, clinical overview, patient information sheet, and table of clinical studies.
 View other monographs from The ABC Clinical Guide to Herbs here.

 Currently, ABC is developing a series of product-specific and proprietary botanical ingredient monographs.

 Product-Specific and Proprietary Botanical Ingredient Monographs

-Pycnogenol® Monograph - In January 2010 the American Botanical Council published a monograph on Pycnogenol®, a patented dietary ingredient from French maritime pine bark, summarizing selected scientific and clinical studies demonstrating the extract's potential benefits in cardiovascular health, blood sugar control, edema, ADHD, asthma, menstrual pain, and osteoarthritis of the knee.
+NEW!
+Pycnogenol® Monograph - In February 2019, the American Botanical Council published a revised and updated versions of its January 2010 monograph on Pycnogenol®, a patented dietary ingredient from French maritime pine bark, summarizing selected scientific and clinical studies demonstrating the extract's potential benefits in cardiovascular health, blood sugar control, edema, ADHD, asthma, menstrual pain, and osteoarthritis of the knee.